vyos/vyos-documentation/docs/load-balancing.rst

 Interface weight
 ****************

-Let's expand the example from above an add a weight to the interfaces.
-The bandwith from eth0 is larger than eth1.
+Let's expand the example from above and add a weight to the interfaces.
+The bandwidth from eth0 is larger than eth1.
 Per default outbound traffic is distributed randomly across available interfaces.
 Weights can be assigned to interfaces to influence the balancing.

 .. code-block:: sh